mikebski/resume/README.md

 **2013-2015: Company Timesheets**

-Lead developer for a web-based timesheet system for the company.
+Develop a web-based timesheet system for the company.
 Implemented a timesheet system to allow all remote employees to enter timesheet data into our SharePoint site.
 This included a custom workflow to require management approval of time entries.
 Once time was approved by management, the data was then imported into a data warehouse and was available for import into the company ERP system.
 The SharePoint UI piece was written with JQuery/JQuery UI for the front-end and used SharePoint lists via the Javascript API for the data storage.
 The imported data was stored in a SQL server and the front-end was a Spring Web MVC application in a Tomcat container using OrmLite for data access.

 **June 2015: Service Ticket Portal**